MileHacker Logo

 Train Services

 Croatian Railways (HŽ) operates domestic and international trains from Zagreb's Main Rail Depot (Glavni kolodvor).
 Direct international routes connect to Ljubljana, Vienna, Budapest.
-Trains provide generally comfortable but can be slower as opposed to buses domestically.
+Trains are generally comfortable but can be slower than buses domestically.

 Bus Services

-The Main Bus Station (Autobusni Kolodvor Zagreb) is an important hub for extensive domestic and international bus services (FlixBus, Arriva).
+The Main Bus Station (Autobusni Kolodvor Zagreb) is a major hub for extensive domestic and international bus services (FlixBus, Arriva).
 Buses are often preferred for intercity travel within Croatia due to frequency and pace.
 Direct routes to many European cities.

 Self-Driving Considerations